jkkummerfeld/1ec-graph-parser/parser/training/README.md

 Before implementing the tagger I had a simple classifier implemented, which is what I actually used to train the model.

-Note, I ran this with 14 Gb of RAM.
+- Used 14 Gb of RAM

 ```
 -traintest